citp/privacy-policy-historical/c/cl/clo/cloncom.com.md

 ● |  Tell-A-Friend
 ● |  Choice/Opt-out
 ● |  Surveys or Contests
+● |  Sharing your PII
-● |  Online Chat Function
+● | Agents
 ● |  Cookies
-● |  Paying Via Paypal
-● | Agents
 ● | Log Files
 ● |  Changes to this Policy
+● |  Business Transitions
 ● |  We use appropriate security safeguards
 ● |  Cloncom's Web sites may be linked to other Web sites
 ● |  What happens to your Personal Information when you terminate your Account with us?